Training and development (midwifery)

 This page has information on the training and development opportunities in midwifery.

-You will need to take an approved midwifery degree to practise as a midwife; or if you are a qualified nurse you can complete a midwifery short programme.
+You will need to take an approved midwifery degree or degree apprenticeship in midwifery to practise as a midwife; or if you are a qualified nurse you can complete a midwifery short programme.
 Each route leads to registration with the Nursing and Midwifery Council (NMC) allowing you to practise as a midwife.

 Midwives need to be committed to learning and always keeping their skills and knowledge up to date.
 To maintain your registration to practise with the Nursing and Midwifery Council, you’ll need to go through the process of revalidation.